nicwjh/AirBnB-Price-Prediction/README.md

+# AirBnB Price Prediction with Supervised Machine Learning Methods

-We present a brief overview of our research project in this write-up.
+We present a brief overview of our econometrics/machine learning research project in this write-up.
 A more detailed exploration can be found [here](https://github.com/nicwjh/AirBnB-Price-Prediction/blob/main/Final_Report.pdf).

 ## Project Overview